Burgestrand/Hallon/README.markdown

 Copy the `libspotify.framework` folder to `/Library/Frameworks/libspotify.framework`, Hallon handles the rest. :)

 ## This is awesome!
 I want to help!
 Sweet!
+You can do this in several ways!

+- You can give me money!
+I know, I know.
+Money is not sexy.
+However!
+Even such a small amount as $1 will most likely make me very happy (and sexy!), which increases the chances of me putting more hours on Hallon.
+There is a tiny we button up in the corner on this projects’ GitHub page which sends me money via paypal.
-Just fork Hallon, write your features and make sure you write tests for everything you do.
-Once that’s done, just send a pull request.
+- Write code!
+Just fork Hallon, write tests for everything you do (so I don’t break anything you did during my own development) and send a pull request.
+- Send me feedback!
+Really, I ❤ feedback!
+Suggestions on how to improve the API, tell me what is delicious about Hallon, tell me what is yucky about Hallon… anything!
+All feedback is useful in one way or another.

 ## What’s the catch?
 There are several!